 A couple different EVO’s in attendance as well with this one being completed done up with high end JDM parts.

 Going to finish off the coverage with my favorite car of the event, this 987 Porsche Boxster.
-Was really digging everything about this ride, and loved the GT wing on the back to set off the perfect stance this owner has achieved.
+I was really digging everything about this ride and loved the GT wing on the back to set off the perfect stance this owner has achieved.

-All in all this event was great, and I’m really looking forward to the next time I can attend.
-Hopefully I’ll be around next month before I leave to head back to the east Coast.
-Shout out to Mark and the entire Illest crew for hosting such a wonderful event.
+This event was great, and I’m really looking forward to the next time I can attend.
+Hopefully, I’ll be around next month before I leave to head back to the East Coast.
+Shout out to Mark and the entire Illest crew for hosting such a fantastic event.
 The location of the new store is in a great neighborhood close to the OC LAB and CAMP, and it really was the perfect setting for this meet.
 Until next time, #STAYCOOL